mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 }
 ```

-I often see developers split everything into separate files but I prefer to keep the logic where it's used unless it's used in multiple places in which case I would put the `getPosts` function inside `lib/posts.ts`.
+You can navigate to [http://localhost:5173/api/posts](http://localhost:5173/api/posts) to see the JSON response:

 {% img src="endpoint.webp" alt="API endpoint for posts" %}

 > 🐿️ You can use the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) Chrome extension for the highlighting.

+Awesome! 🥳

-Awesome!
-You created an API endpoint for posts you can reuse across your app (you can even make it public for others to consume). 🔥
+You created a posts API you can reuse across your app or make it public for others to consume.

-## Showing Posts
+## Rendering The Posts

-Now you can use the posts endpoint you just created to server-side render the posts for the page.
+Time to use the posts API you just created to fetch and server-side render the posts for the page:

 ```ts:src/routes/+page.server.ts showLineNumbers
 import type { Post } from '$lib/types'